-- All participants, including passengers and crew, must sign the Event Waiver and wear identification wristbands during the event and evening dinners.
+- All participants, including passengers and crew, must sign the Event Waiver and wear identification wristbands during the entire event.
 If we do not have your signature, you may not participate.

 - On-time attendance at the Saturday morning Driver’s Meeting by the driver is mandatory.
 You must sign-in ahead of time and be available for the roll call attendance.

 - There will be a sign-in sheet for drivers at the entrance to the tented area.
 Signature is mandatory or the registrant will be disqualified.
 There will also be voice attendance taken at the end of the captians’ meeting.

 - Official colored identification stickers must be attached to the boat and must be visible from the upper side of the hull.

 - The Pace Boat assigned to you for the opening parade laps cannot be passed or “crowded” at any time.

 - All boats are to follow their pace boat through Lake Charlevoix.
 Any boat passing their pace boat group will forfeit their card hand.

 - It is recommended that first time Boyne Thunder participants start at the back of their assigned starting group and remain there until exiting the channel at Charlevoix.

 - A safe clearance distance must be maintained at all times between boats while running.
 A minimum radius of 200 feet around each boat is recommended.